steverusso/bigtech.fail/website/content/events/facebook-and-instagram-crackdown-on-qanon-and-antifa/index.md

 date: 2020-08-19
 image: /img/misc/qanon.jpg
 platforms: [ facebook, instagram ]
-tags: [ banned, content-removed, gov, qanon ]
+tags: [ banned, content-removed, gov ]
 sources:
  - [ 'Facebook Newsroom "An Update to How We Address Movements and Organizations Tied to Violence" (19 Aug 2020)', 'http://archive.is/QutUY' ]
 ---